sonia-auv/proc_image_processing/README.md

 **Windows is supported**

-- Setup environment variables by copying `.env.example` to a file named `.env`
+- Setup environment variables by copying `.env.example` to a file named `.env`.
 - Start the telemetry and proc_image_processing containers with:
-    - `docker-compose -f docker-compose-bags.yml build proc_image_processing`
+    - `docker-compose -f docker-compose-bags.yml build proc_image_processing`.
-    - `docker-compose -f docker-compose-bags.yml up proc_image_processing octopus-telemetry`
+    - `docker-compose -f docker-compose-bags.yml up proc_image_processing octopus-telemetry`.
 - Open two proc_image_processing's shells using `docker exec -it proc_image_processing /bin/bash`:
-    - On the first shell, go to `/bags` (`cd /bags`) and start the bag playback with `rosbag play -l your-bag-name`
+    - On the first shell, go to `/bags` (`cd /bags`) and start the bag playback with `rosbag play -l your-bag-name`.
-    - On the second shell, uncompress the feed using `rosrun image_transport republish compressed in:=<name-of-input-feed> raw out:=<give-a-name-to-the-output>`
+    - On the second shell, uncompress the feed using `rosrun image_transport republish compressed in:=<name-of-input-feed> raw out:=<give-a-name-to-the-output>` (
+      ex: `rosrun image_transport republish compressed in:=/camera_array/cam0/image_raw raw out:=/camera_array/cam0/image_raw`)
+      .
 - Open your browser and navigate to [localhost:3000](http://localhost:3000) to access the telemetry.
 You should now be good to go!

 ### With VSCode